Information for Overcoming Addiction

 What is the right length of treatment for methadone?

 Studies indicate that the greater the length in treatment, the more positive the results for the patient.
 Generally, less than 90 days in treatment is of limited effectiveness.
 A minimum amount of time in treatment is 12 months with increasing positive results typically occurring at the 1st, 2nd and 3rd year milestones.
 However, the exact duration of treatment is determined by the individual in conversation with the physician so there is no predetermined length of treatment.

 Addiction and physical dependence are two different characteristics.
 Addiction is compulsive use of a drug despite negative consequences.
 Methadone maintenance is not an addiction, it is a physical dependence that is required to maintain physical stability.
 Similar to a diabetic patient that is dependent on insulin, methadone does not produce the addictive behaviors of compulsion where cravings and withdrawal symptoms lead to constant drug use.

 Will methadone impair my ability to drive or operate machinery?

-Methadone, when used as prescribed, does not impair in any way the patient’s ability to drive or operate machinery.
+No. Methadone, when used as prescribed, does not impair in any way the patient’s ability to drive or operate machinery.
 Research studies indicate that patients on methadone had normal functioning including the ability to pay close attention, reaction time, eye-hand coordination, and accurate responses in emergency situations.